ChrisTimbol/ChrisTimbol/README.md

 -  👨‍💻 Recently graduated from CSU San Marcos.

-- 🔭 I’m currently working on **my portfolio and turning it into a dev blog**
+- 🔭 I’m currently working on **my portfolio site and turning it into a dev blog**

 - 🌱 I’m currently learning **Node.js and web scraping data with playwright.**